Frequently Asked Questions

 - MSRC's sole funding source is the Marine Preservation Association (MPA).
-MPA is a not-for-profit membership organization based in Scottsdale, Arizona.
+MPA is a not-for-profit membership organization based in Phoenix, Arizona.
 MPA Members include many of the world's largest integrated petroleum companies.
 These companies rely on MSRC, as the nation's largest and most well equipped oil spill response company.

 - Does MSRC provide Lightering, Salvage and Firefighting?